SAIKIRANN226/Aws-DevOps-Notes/Session-08.md

 ### Domain registars
-We can also buy domain in aws also but it is very costly, so we are buying in hostinger, next register your hostinger domain in aws by going to Route53/Dashboard/Hosted zone/Created hosted zone and enter you created hostinger domain name here/After created this hosted zone will give us 4 name servers, update these 4 nameservers in hostinger website by click change name servers, Now hostinger responsibility is to update Name servers with TLD what ever you have given in the domain
+We can also buy domain in aws also but it is very costly, so we are buying in hostinger, next register your hostinger domain in aws by going to Route53/Dashboard/Hosted zone/Create one hosted zone and enter you created hostinger domain name here/After created this hosted zone will give us 4 name servers, update these 4 nameservers in hostinger website by click change name servers, Now hostinger responsibility is to update Name servers with TLD what ever you have given in the domain